the-root-user/blog/README.md

 The theme I am using for my blog is PaperMod, but with a lot of customizations.

+I am not a maintainer, I just keep modifying the theme for my own blog.
+If you want to use the theme, just delete the posts and feel free to use mine :)

 ## What's Changed

 - Floating TOCs + Responsive, would be static on mobile